ouspg/ouspg.github.io/content/resources/_index.md

 {{< lead >}}

-A collection of resources, which can be helpful in some OUSPG-provided courses.
+A collection of instructions, guides and tutorials, which can be helpful in some OUSPG-provided courses.

 {{< /lead >}}